 - 1. How does one determine whether there is an edge visible from r?
 We iterate over the edges in L, checking each edge using the orientation predicate.
 If no visible edge is found, we discard r.
-Otherwise, we take any one of the visible edges as the starting edge for the next item. - 2.
-How does one identify the subsequence (v_i, \dots, v_j) ?
+Otherwise, we take any one of the visible edges as the starting edge for the next substep. - 2.
+How does one identify the sequence $((v_i, v{i+1}), (v{i+1}, v{i+2}), \dots, (v{j-1}, v_j))$ ?
 Starting from a visible edge e, we move counter-clockwise along the boundary until a non-weakly-visible edge is encountered.
 Similarly, we move clockwise from e until a non-weakly-visible edge is encountered. - 3.
 How to update the list L?
 We can delete the vertices in $(v{i+1}, \ldots, v{j-1})$ after all visible edges are found, as suggested in the above sketch ("the off-line strategy") or we can delete them concurrently with the search for weakly visible edges ("the on-line strategy").
+With exact arithmetic, both strategies work equally well.